Marrakech Trip Planning – A How To Guide

 When To Visit Marrakech

 The city is at its best in spring when the landscape is all lush green, making it great for mountain hiking.
+And if one is venturing so far as fishing, they might as well get hold of the best baitcasting reels.
 In Marrakech, summer months are brutally fierce and uncomfortable.
 This city is famous as Red city because of its hot climate.
 The best months to visit this city are from mid-March to April and November to December.

 These shoulder seasons offer great deals on hotels and flight bookings.
 Keep in mind if your Marrakech trip planning is during the religious holidays such as Christmas and Ramadan, as well as national holidays followed by the lunar calendar, you might have to shell out extra cost on hotel tariffs and airfares.

 The best way to explore Marrakech is on foot.
 Certainly, it is a big city, but almost all the attractions are clustered within the walking distance.
 There are public bus services in the city but there is no set schedule and route.
 This is what makes it confusing for tourists.